mindset-dojo/mindset-dojo.github.io/_insights/2025/michael-basil/2025-12-26-social-commitment-is-not-real-commitment.md

 That belief still lives in my body.

-What’s changed — through Mindset, Zen, Aikido, and other practices — is my recovery time.
+What’s changed — through Mindset, Zen, Aikido, and other practices — is my reset time.
 I may still feel the impact, but I don’t stay stuck in it for long.
 I reset and flow back into the day more quickly and more easily.

 ---